netliferesearch/promptfinder/README.md

   - Filter and sort controls are visually consistent, accessible, and mobile-friendly.
   - Filter checkboxes are properly aligned and sized for better UX.
   - **Global Toast Notification System:** All user-facing messages (success, error, info) now use an accessible toast notification system.
 Legacy message elements have been removed from the UI.
 All user actions (copy, favorite, logout, etc.) provide clear, accessible feedback via toast.
 Copying prompts always works for logged-out users; usage count increment errors are now silent.
 All tests updated and passing for new error handling logic.
+- **Global Toast Notification System:** All user-facing messages (success, error, info) now use an accessible toast notification system.
+Legacy message elements have been removed from the UI.
+All user actions (copy, favorite, logout, etc.) provide clear, accessible feedback via toast.
+Copying prompts always works for logged-out users; usage count increment errors are now silent.
+All tests in the main `/tests` system updated and passing for new error handling logic.
 - **Delete Confirmation Dialog Improved:** The delete confirmation dialog's buttons now match the style and accessibility of the add/edit prompt buttons ("Delete" is red, "Cancel" is secondary style).
 - **Add/Edit Prompt Workflow Improved:** After adding a new prompt, users are redirected to the details view for that prompt, improving workflow and clarity.
 - **Chrome Extension Warning Silenced:** The warning for message passing ("Could not establish connection") is now silenced unless a real error occurs.
 - Copy-to-clipboard works for all users, regardless of login state.
 - CSP updated to allow Cloud Functions endpoint for all users.

 - **Cloud Functions Fully Migrated to Firebase Functions v2 API:** All backend logic (ratings, favorites, usage count, stats, subcollection cleanup) is now implemented as 2nd Gen Cloud Functions in `europe-west1`.
 - **Automated Dependency & Code Health Script:** Use `./update-deps.sh` to automatically check for outdated npm packages, upgrade all dependencies, and run lint, build, and test.
 This helps keep your project up to date and healthy.
 - **All Dependencies Up to Date:** Core packages like `firebase`, `rollup`, and others are now kept current.
 The project uses ES Modules (`type: module` in `package.json`) for modern compatibility.
 - **All Tests Passing:** 61/61 tests pass, including unit and integration tests for Cloud Functions and client logic.
+- **All Tests Passing:** 61/61 tests pass in the main `/tests` system, including unit and integration tests for Cloud Functions and client logic.
+Redesign-specific test files have been removed; only the core test suite is maintained.
 - **Strict Linting, Formatting, and Build:** Code quality is enforced with ESLint and Prettier.
 The build process is automated and tested after every update.
 - **Cloud Functions Deployment:** All functions are deployed as 2nd Gen in `europe-west1` and tested for permissions and runtime issues.